 - Don’t get project goggles.
 It’s so easy to get infatuated with a car or bike and completely overlook some red flags.

 - Be honest with yourself.
-Assess the skills and tools you have and your budget for your project.
+Assess the skills and tools you have and your budget for the project.

 - Once it’s home, do the hard stuff first.
 Your enthusiasm is probably never going to be higher than right after you get it home.